You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 How to do it:

-Tap opposite shoulders slowly, minimizing hip movement.
+Tap opposite shoulders slowly while minimizing hip movement.

 Progression: Move to a bench, then eventually to the floor.